mike99mac/minimy-mike99mac/README.md

 - Copies a **``systemctl``** configuration file to mount ``/var/log/`` in a ``tmpfs`` which helps prolong the life of the micro-SD card
 - Sets **``pulseaudio``** to start as a system service at boot time, and allows anonymous access so audio services work
 - Configures **``mpd``**, the music player daemon, which plays most of the sound
-- Turns off **bluetooth** as Linux makes connecting to it ridiculously hard, while most amplifiers make it ridiculously easy
+- Turns off **bluetooth** as Linux makes connecting to it ridiculously hard, while most amplifiers make it easy

 To run **``intall1``**, perform the following steps: